 To form a dual or multiple citizenship combination, you’ll first need to check that you cover these two requirements:

 An ideal second citizenship for an American expat would be Maltese citizenship.
-Malta’s citizenship by investment program allows foreigners to gain a second citizenship in return for an investment in the country.
 Some of the benefits of gaining Maltese citizenship include:

 An ideal third citizenship for an American expat would be Antigua and Barbudan citizenship.
-The Antigua and Barbudan citizenship-by-investment program allows foreigners to gain a second citizenship in return for an investment in the country.
-Some of the benefits of gaining Antigua and Barbudan citizenship include:
+The Antigua and Barbudan citizenship by investment program comes with the following benefits:

 How Can Global Citizen Solutions Help You?